terrytaylorbonn/terrytaylorbonn.github.io/4-agentic-ai.markdown

 That hype brought in the big bucks.
 All kinds of free publicity.
 Lots of companies spending big bucks on something that doesn't work (for types of applications it was never designed for).
 Like FSD (full self driving) that could not drive itself (safely, even today).

-An example of the LLM as the core of the Agent (LLM-centric universe): "What Is Agentic AI?
-Agentic AI is an innovative advancement in artificial intelligence (AI), characterized by its ability to independently make decisions and implement goal-oriented actions on behalf of users or systems." https://www.cadence.com/en_US/home/explore/agentic-ai.html  <br>
+*An example of the LLM as the core of the Agent (LLM-centric universe): "What Is Agentic AI?
+Agentic AI is an innovative advancement in artificial intelligence (AI), characterized by its ability to independently make decisions and implement goal-oriented actions on behalf of users or systems."
+From [Cadence](https://www.cadence.com/en_US/home/explore/agentic-ai.html).*  <br>
 <img src="/assets/4_9_cadence.png" alt="drones" width="35%">

 <br>